oscpe262/ansible-role-pihole/README.md

 # Ansible role 'ansible-role-pihole'

-An Ansible role for setting up pihole on rpi:s
+An Ansible role for setting up pihole on rpi:s.

+TODO: Work in progress.
+Remove blacklisting and stuff ...

 ## Requirements
 - Raspbian